swseighman/Cassandra-Quarkus-Demo/README.md

 $ docker run --name local-cassandra-instance -p 9042:9042 -d cassandra
 ```

-Next you need to create the keyspace and table that will be used by your application.
-If you are using Docker, run the following commands:
+Next you need to create the keyspace and table that will be used by the application.
+If you are using Docker (`podman` is good alternative), run the following commands:

 ```
 $ docker exec -it local-cassandra-instance cqlsh -e "CREATE KEYSPACE IF NOT EXISTS k1 WITH replication = {'class':'SimpleStrategy', 'replication_factor':1}"